The aim of an "RR" outline is"

 - Read the summary/abstract, if there is one.

-- if you can, highlight the interesting points
+- Read the whole thing.
+Option: highlight the interesting points

 4) Type up your rough notes